NinhvanLuyen/EventBus/README.md

 }
 ```
 2. Post Event:
 Example here is Receiver for listent event Charging.
-And when charge plugin to your phone this will be broadcast event charge for all Component has registed this.
+And when you plugin charge to your phone this will be broadcast event charge for all Component has registed this.
 ```
 public class ReceiverCharging extends BroadcastReceiver {